arkency/posts/posts/2015-05-06-how-to-store-emoji-in-a-rails-app-with-a-mysql-database.md

   </figure>
 </p>

-Suppose you have a Rails app and you are storing your data in MySQL database.
+Suppose you have a Rails app and you are storing your data in a MySQL database.
 You were requested to add emoji support to your application.
 Probably you are thinking:

 > Oh, that's simple, it's just unicode, isn't it?